 Where do you work from?

-I work from home via phone and online video but I also offer two locations for in-person therapy: one is in the centre of Romsey and the other is in Stockbridge.
+I work from home via phone and online video but I also work in Stockbridge.

 The Salisbury Practice

 Google maps can be accessed from my Counselling Directory webpage here.
 There is free parking close by.

 What would be a good plan of action after reading this?

 I offer a free consultation up to 50 minutes either online via video or by phone.
 If you would like to do this just call and have a chat on 01794 278372 and if it feels right you can arrange a day and time for the consultation.
 Alternatively send me an email at email@example.com.
 There is no obligation to book.
 The consultation helps to see how well-matched our relationship is to achieve your goals.